Find out how to solve problems related to installing OneAgent on Windows.

 - The process isn’t supported by our monitoring technology.
 You can always check which process types Dynatrace supports.

 - The process isn’t working on your server.
 Please ensure that your servers are running and that the processes are operational.

-- There is delay in communication between Dynatrace and your Dynatrace OneAgent.
+- There is delay in communication between Dynatrace and your OneAgent.
 If this is the case, please wait a few moments and try again.

-- Your Dynatrace OneAgent isn’t working properly.
+- Your OneAgent isn’t working properly.
 Go to Settings > Monitoring overview to confirm that monitoring is enabled for the host running your software.

 If you're still unable to resolve this issue, please contact us at Dynatrace answers.
-Also, consider installing Dynatrace OneAgent on a different machine.
+Also, consider installing OneAgent on a different machine.

-Following installation of Dynatrace OneAgent, your Apache web server must be completely restarted to enable monitoring.
+Following installation of OneAgent, your Apache web server must be completely restarted to enable monitoring.
 To do this correctly, it's important to understand the difference between "partial" and "complete" restarts.
 In the case of partial restarts, the main Apache process re-reads its configuration files, re-opens its log files, and then restarts its worker processes.
-Dynatrace OneAgent however, requires a complete Apache web server restart in which all workers and—most importantly—the main Apache process are shut down entirely and then restarted.
+OneAgent however, requires a complete Apache web server restart in which all workers and—most importantly—the main Apache process are shut down entirely and then restarted.

 See Stopping and Restarting Apache HTTP Server for more information on the different types of available restarts.

 How to perform a complete restart

 You may be accustomed to restarting Apache by issuing an